 How Do You Use Greater Than and Less Than Together to Conditionally Format?

-If you want to conditionally format your cell range using greater than and less than at the same time, then you can use the IFS function in your format rule instead of an inherent If function.
+If you want to conditionally format your cell range using greater than and less than simultaneously, then you can use the IFS function in your format rule instead of an inherent If function.

 For example, if we wanted to format our sheet so that students who scored more than 40 but less than 70 are highlighted, we would use the formula: